a7mohamed/cse15l-lab-reports/Lab-2.md

 For the handleRequest method, it takes in a url as an argument.
 That url represents the link that I used to make my lists of words.
 Methods like getPath() and getQuery() also require a url as an argument.
 They are methods of the class java.net.URI, and are used to retrieve the path and query components of a URI, respectively.

 3. How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.
-What does this even mean?
-I can try answering it right now, OR i can go to 11am-1pm office hours in B270A
+The values are all turned into strings and are added on to the list.
+For example, when I add to the url /add-message?s=140, the number 140 is added onto the list, however, because of my split method, each object is taken in as a string.

-Now, for the second part of this Lab Report asks us to choose a bug from lab 3 and show us these 4 things:
+Now, for the part 2 of this Lab Report, I get to choose a bug from lab 3 and have to answer these questions:

 1. A failure-inducing input for the buggy program, as a JUnit test and any associated code (write it as a code block in Markdown)